meeb/django-distill/README.md

 querystring parameters such as `/blog?post_id=123&title=abc`.
 Querystring parameters do not make sense for static page generation for obvious reasons.

-Additionally With one-off static pages dynamic internationalisation won't work so all files are generated using the `LANGUAGE_CODE` value in your `settings.py`.

 Static media files such as images and style sheets are copied from your static media directory defined in `STATIC_ROOT`.
 This means that you will want to run `./manage.py collectstatic` **before** you run `./manage.py distill-local`